erusseil/HPTLC_extractor/README.md

 ## Installation

-The tool was developped Python 3.8.
+The tool was developped in Python 3.8.
 It requires python to be install on your machine.

 In order to use HPTLC_extractor, simply download and extract the ZIP file localy.
 Then, from the terminal, you can install the required python packages by moving to the location of the HTPLC_extractor folder and running the following command: